Salem (British punk band): 2020–present: Second EP and touring

 A second Salem EP was first announced in December 2020, when Gould revealed that the band had recently recorded the collection at Middle Farm Studios with producer Peter Miles.
 On 12 April 2021, "Draculads" was released as the first song from the new EP Salem II, which was scheduled for release on 7 May.
 Speaking about the new track, Gould noted that "'Draculads' is the sound of two lovers kissing in a bar fight.
 It is an over the top love song literally about falling in love with a vampire."
 Salem II was similarly well-received as Salem, with Nick Ruskell for Kerrang! writing that "II is, like October's self-titled debut EP, a goth-punk rush that has its black heart firmly in the same place as AFI, early My Chemical Romance and Grave Pleasures".
 DIY writer Ben Tipple dubbed the EP "cinematic and playful".

 Salem embarked on their first full concert tour, the Join the Church Tour, in October 2021, playing 19 shows at small venues across the UK supported by James and the Cold Gun, culminating with a final date at Southampton's Joiners Arms on Halloween night.
 In January 2022, a new version of Salem opening track "Fall Out of Love" featuring additional vocals by Carlie Hanson was featured during the closing credits of the film Scream and released as a single.
 Speaking about the feature, Gould commented that "As big fans of the franchise it has been surreal to be asked to be a part of its legacy in some small way.
 We couldn't ask to be featured on a more perfect soundtrack."
 A second run of UK headline shows, the Unholy Communion Tour with support act Bad Nerves, followed in April.
-During the summer, Salem performed their first festival shows at Download Festival in June, 2000 Trees in July, and Burn It Down in Torquay in September.
+During the summer, Salem performed their first festival shows at Download Festival in June, 2000trees in July, and Burn It Down in Torquay in September.